-Alongside a body of strong evidence of beneficial effects of early ECEC attendance exist research findings that point to no effects, or negative effects (Bornstein, Hahn, Gist, and

-Haynes, 2006; Driessen, 2004; Lefebvre and Merrigan, 2002; Bruggers, Driessen & Gesthuizen, 2014).
-Jaffee et al. (2011), for example, reported for their US cohort sample (Children of the National Longitudinal Survey of Youth) positive effects for between family comparisons, however when comparing siblings within the same family, different experience of early care had neither positive or negative effects on children's outcomes.
+Alongside a body of strong evidence of beneficial effects of early ECEC attendance, there are some research findings that point to no effects, or negative effects (Bornstein, Hahn, Gist, & Haynes, 2006; Driessen, 2004; Lefebvre & Merrigan, 2002).
+Jaffee et al. (2011), for example, reported for their US cohort sample (Children of the National Longitudinal Survey of Youth) positive effects for betweenfamily comparisons, however when comparing siblings within the same family, different experience of early care had neither positive or negative effects on children's outcomes.

-Early results from the NICHD study showed that children without early non-maternal care experience showed no differences to those children with early non-maternal care experience (NICHD Early Child care Research Network, 2002b, 2002c), and that the quantity, or average amount of time children spend in ECEC each week, was not related to children's cognitive skills, language skills, or to their school readiness prior to school entry.
-Children did not gain any greater benefit from spending more time in child care, even in child care rated as being of high-quality (NICHD Early Child care Research Network, 2003a).
-Yet time, in certain types of care (mainly centre-based) was shown to be effective for children's language and cognitive development (NICHD Early Child care Research Network, 2000b, 2002b, 2003a, 2004, 2005a).
+Early results from the NICHD study showed that children without early non-maternal care experience showed no differences to those children with early non-maternal care experience (NICHD Early Child Care Research Network, 2002b, 2002c), and that the quantity, or average amount of time children spend in ECEC each week, was not related to children's cognitive skills, language skills, or to their school readiness prior to school entry.
+Children did not gain any greater benefit from spending more time in childcare, even in childcare rated as being of high-quality (NICHD Early Child Care Research Network, 2003a).
+Yet time, in certain types of care (mainly centre-based) was shown to be effective for children's language and cognitive development (NICHD Early Child Care Research Network, 2005b).

-Results from the Early Childhood Mental Health Program showed that hours of non-maternal care across infant-, toddler-, and preschool age were not predictive of children's language and cognition at 54 months (Bornstein et al., 2006).
+Results from the Early Childhood Mental Health Program showed that hours of non-maternal care across infant, toddler, and preschool age were not predictive of children's language and cognition at 54 months (Bornstein et al., 2006).